johnpolacek/styled-starter/README.md

-#Building a Starter Kit with React, Next.js and Styled System
+# Building a Starter Kit with React, Next.js and Styled System

-*Get projects up and running with a design theme, built-in styleguide and test suite configuration*
+*Starter Kit with React, Next.js, Styled System and Styleguidist to get projects going with a design theme, built-in styleguide and browser testing*

 --